athieullen/Getting_and_cleaning_data/CodeBook.md

 The script `run_analysis.R` performs the 5 steps described in the course project's definition.

 * Step 0: a test is performed on working directory.
-If folder `UCI HAR Dataset` already exists, set it as workind directory.
+If folder `UCI HAR Dataset` already exists, set it as working directory.
 Otherwise download data and extract .zip file into working directory.

 * Step 1: sensor variables, labels, and subjects data are respectively load into R and merged for training and test sets using `rbind()` function.
 These data sets are then merged into a single global data set using `cbind()` function.
 Useless objects (single data files) are then removed to save memory.